Ocharan10/ELEVATOR_CONTROL/README.md

 # Procedure

-STEP:1 Start the vivado software, Select and Name the New project.
+STEP:1 Start the vivado software, Select and Name the New project

 STEP:2 Select the device family, device, package and speed.